This post may contain affiliate links, please read my full disclosure policy for more details.

 Do not fasten off and continue to crochet the back flippers as described in the next section.

-How to Crochet the Back Flippers
+Back Flippers

 Continue to crochet from R55 from the previous section, crochet as two separate flippers.